 The deadline for each application cycle is December 1, for entry the following September.

-Entrance interviews for the current application cycle will be held during the weekend of April 9 & 10, 2016.
+Entrance interviews for the current application cycle will be held in early April 2017.
 Invitations and declines will be sent out in March - approximately a month prior to the interview weekend.

 Important note: When you submit your online application you will receive an email confirmation which contains links to additional forms, an Autobiographical Sketch and Personal Statement and Supplemental Prerequisite Information Form which are required by Schulich Dentistry and must be submitted no later than January 2nd, 2017.

 Students must be in the final year of, or have successfully completed, an undergraduate degree program leading to a four-year undergraduate degree at a recognized university as of the application deadline